Record Player Sounds Distorted? Follow These Solutions

 An imperfectly balanced tonearm can directly distort sound because if a tonearm is rising upwards or away from the platter, then you can face issues like record skipping.

-On the other hand, if the tonearm is going downwards or towards the platter, then the downward force will cause the stylus to go deeper inside the grooves, which won’t let it track the grooves freely, and might hear scratchy sounds.
+On the other hand, if the tonearm is going downwards or towards the platter, then the downward force will cause the stylus to go deeper inside the grooves, which won’t let it track the grooves freely and catch the audio signals.

 tonearm balancing rules